b-t-k/b-t-k.github.io/a-guide/part-1.md

 But to review:
 - ebooks are essentially packaged websites
 - xhtml is easy—just give it a chance to grow on you.
-- Standard Ebooks are designed  to be well formed and accessible
+- Standard Ebooks are designed to be well-formed and accessible
-- Python is as simple as cut & paste.
+- Python can be as simple as cut & paste.
 - Github will try to be your friend.
 Let it.

 ## <a id="tools"></a>Tools [↺](#toc)